List of Modern Family characters: Accolades

-Gloria Delgado-Pritchett
+Gloria Pritchett

 Gloria Maria Ramirez Pritchett (Sofía Vergara), formerly Delgado and née Ramirez, is Jay's second wife and mother to Manny and Joe.
 She is from Barranquilla, Colombia (as is Sofía Vergara herself).
 She is a very loving wife and mother.
 At first, the family (specifically Claire) does not accept her because of her age difference to Jay.
 In the episode "Coal Digger," Luke calls her a coal digger, a mishearing of when Claire called her a gold digger.
 The most frequent running gag involving the character is her mispronunciation of common English words and phrases.
 Vergara confirmed that many of these mispronunciations are improvised.

 Sofía Vergara portrayed Gloria Delgado-Pritchett, wife of her second husband Jay, mother of two, and stepmother of two.

 Gloria often supports Manny when Jay tries to tell him to be less sensitive or hide his cultural background.
 However, she does occasionally display some odd parenting techniques.
 For example, when Manny was first born, she had wanted a daughter, and therefore for the first year of his life, she dressed him like one and told all her friends he was a girl.
-She later told Manny (after he found the pictures of himself like this) that the child in question was his "twin sister who died at the age of one."
+She later told Manny (after he found the pictures of himself like this) that the child in question was his "twin sister who died at the age of one".
 In the sixth episode of Season One, she chastises Jay for forcing Manny to remove his poncho for school.
 When they get to the school to return the poncho and realize that Manny has a plan to play folk music to his classmates with his pan flute (which was inside the poncho), Gloria tells Jay to break the flute, saying in her interview that "the poncho by itself is fine.
 The poncho, plus the flute, plus the stupid dance?
 My son will die a virgin."